solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 To sum up:
 * Know the laws and regulations
-* Follow company policies for your own company and for your customers company
+* Follow company policies for your own company and for your customer company
 * Check for useful standards
 * Make security requirements
 * Data classification

 #### Design

 Design sets a foundation for software architecture.
-Security was all about CIA (confidentiality, integrity and availability).
+Security is all about CIA (confidentiality, integrity and availability).
 Failures in software architecture most often affects one of the letters of CIA and they are also often pretty expensive to fix.
 To fight this we would like to setup extra care for design.
-There are plenty of tools and and practices in different software project management frameworks but I would like to bring out threat modeling.
+There are plenty of tools and practices in different software project management frameworks but I would like to bring out threat modeling.
 There are different approaches for threat modeling but what I have found useful is to create diagrams for software architecture from different approaches: deployment pipeline, infrastructure and networking, sequence diagrams and workflows.
 Reviewing those diagrams from the "how would I hack this?" -perspective is really useful.
-You can also go so far that you will create evil user stories for the backlog.
+You can also go so far that you create evil user stories for the backlog.

 To sum up:
 * Create architecture diagrams and review them